Cruise Activity Guide / Amber Cove and Puerto Plata

 This page sits just under the broader Puerto Plata cruise port things to do hub.
 That page handles both ports and the full planning surface.
 This page is the fun-intent version specifically for Amber Cove and Puerto Plata.

-Want the easiest fun answer: stay in the port or keep the route very short.
+Want the easiest answer: stay in the port or keep the route very short.

-Want the colorful Puerto Plata answer: use a planned city-highlights route.
+Want the colorful Puerto Plata answer: use a planned city route that earns the ride.

 Want the biggest thrill: choose one real excursion and let it be the day.